crowdsecurity/cs-wordpress-bouncer/docs/full-guide.md

 Conclusion: with the stream mode, LAPI is never call directly when the website user arrives for the first time.

+# Try Redis or Memcached

+In order to get better performances, you can switch the cache technology.

+The docker-compose file started 2 container not used until now, redis and memcached.

+Let's try **Redis**!

+- Just go to the [advanced settings](http://localhost/wp-admin/admin.php?page=crowdsec_advanced_settings) page
+- select the **Caching technology** named "Redis" and
+- type `redis://redis:6379` in the "Redis DSN" field.

+Very similar with **Memcached**!

+- Just go to the [advanced settings](http://localhost/wp-admin/admin.php?page=crowdsec_advanced_settings) page
+- select the **Caching technology** named "Memcached" and
+- type `memcached://memcached:11211` in the "Memcached DSN" field.

 # Statistics

 The bouncer has a stats page indicating each time :